-The project should be managed under the single-use concept: management activities should be directed toward the preservation of resources.
+The project should be managed under the single-use concept.
+Management activities should be directed toward the preservation of resources.
 Consumptive uses such as hunting or logging should not be permitted immediately adjacent to the river.
 Managers should control public boat access to the river; thoroughly inventory the natural and archaeological resources of the river; burn fire-dependent pine flatwoods in a pattern mimicking natural lightning-season fires, using natural firebreaks or existing roads for control; reforest pine plantations along the river with original species; strictly limit timbering in natural hardwood forests adjacent to the river; and monitor management activities to ensure that they are actually protecting the water quality and scenic values of the river.
 Managers should limit the number and size of recreational facilities, such as boat ramps and camp sites, ensure that they do not harm the most sensitive resources, and site them in already disturbed areas when possible.

-This project includes all the undeveloped land along the Chipola River from Florida Caverns State Park to State Road 20 and therefore has the configuration, location, and size to achieve its primary objectives.
+This project includes all the undeveloped land along the Chipola River from Florida Caverns State Park to State Road 20 and has the configuration, location, and size to achieve its primary objectives.

-to define resource management and public use of the property will define the extent and placement of compatible infrastructure.
+The portion of the Middle Chipola River project lying between Florida Caverns State Park and the State Road 167 bridge downriver from the park would complement the park in its resource and management goals.
+Restoration and maintenance of natural communities will be incorporated into long-range management efforts and disturbed areas will be restored to conditions that would be expected to occur in natural systems, to the extent practical.
+The DRP will encourage resource-based recreation and environmental education in conjunction with overall public use in the park.
+The management plan developed to define resource management and public use of the property will define the extent and placement of compatible infrastructure.
 The primary focus of any negotiated conservation easements will be protection of the floodplain along the Chipola River, maintenance of natural areas and control of invasive exotic plants.